Updated: Oct 11, 2022

 Meditation works wonders for tired minds as a restorative practice.
 It is scientifically proven to reduce anxiety and depression during pregnancy and beyond (1).
 Personally, I credit meditation with supporting me through miscarriage, divorce and postpartum anxiety.
 I learnt of the power of meditation in 2014 when I travelled the foothills of the Himalayas to train as a yoga and meditation teacher.
 It was every bit as inspiring as it sounds and it transformed my life forever, equipping me with skills for taking care of my mental health and wellness whatever life throws at me.
 Whether you have practiced meditation before or not, you can listen to a meditation designed specifically to support you to relax and sleep via my YouTube channel: https://youtu.be/rqHy1HPwHfM

-These tips are adapted from my book, ‘Self Care: The Breastfeeding Edition’, available to pre-order here, now. https://www.thebreastfeedingmentor.com/shop
+These tips are adapted from my book, ‘Self Care: The Breastfeeding Edition (50 Practical, Evidence Based Tips for Nursing Moms’, available to order here, now: www.thebreastfeedingmentor.com/book